courtneylwhite/tonights_special/README.md

 The core features of this app will allow a user to
 - Create groceries and add them
 - Create recipes and add them
-- View suggested recipes they can make from their current supplies
+- View suggested recipes they can make from their current groceries
 - View suggested recipes they are close to having all of the ingredients for
 - Create grocery lists based on missing ingredients from recipes
 - Flag recipes as "made"